kallaspriit/protocity/firmware/README.md

   - responds with ERROR if invalid port is requested

 ## Changelog
+**28.11.2016**
+- Implemented heartbeat and closing socket connection if sending a message fails.

 **21.11.2016**
 - Improved listen command supporting variable number of arguments.